nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 ## Draft Consultations

-In some GP practice clinical systems it is possible for the clinician to save a consultation record in a draft (or equivalent) status.
+In some GP practice clinical systems, it is possible for the clinician to save a consultation record in a draft (or equivalent) status.

-Consultations in this draft status MUST be included in the response. `Encounter.Status` is used to identify them as draft.
+Consultations in this draft status **MUST** be included in the response. `Encounter.Status` is used to identify them as draft.

 ## Suppression of empty consultations, topics and headings